Who Is Nia? The Woman Behind HerDailySpace | Real Story

 The Day I Started Blogging

-Five years ago I was at the lowest point I had ever been.
 The relationship had ended.
 The corporate job was draining what was left of me.
-I was a single mom trying to hold everything together for my daughter while quietly falling apart inside.
+I was a single mother trying to hold everything together for my daughter while quietly falling apart inside.
+I was carrying the weight of financial responsibility, emotional recovery, and the daily performance of being fine for everyone around me.

 But something kept me going.
 Maybe it was stubbornness.
 Maybe it was my daughter watching me.
 Maybe it was the quiet knowing that I had already survived harder things than a blog that was not working yet.